vandhanaparthasarathy-hub/Sales-Data-Analysis-SQL_PowerBI/03_HR Analytics - Talent Acquisition - Using Power BI/00_README/README.md

 ### Why Python — not Excel

 The initial approach considered building the dataset directly in Excel.
-This was quickly ruled out — Excel files are extremely token-heavy when passed to a GenAI model for refinement, making iteration slow and impractical.
-Instead, the decision was made to shift to a **Python script approach**: prompting the model to generate code rather than data, then running the code locally to produce output files of any desired size.
+This was quickly ruled out — as Excel files were extremely token-heavy when passed to a GenAI model for refinement, making iteration slow and impractical.
+Instead, I shifted to a **Python script approach**: prompting the model to generate code rather than data, then running the code locally to produce output files of any desired size.

 This turned out to be a significantly more efficient and scalable workflow: